 - Eugenics and other evils (1922, 201 pages): André Schutten has recommended this G.K.
 Chesterton book for three reasons: “to learn of the historical context in which it was written, to learn what the brilliant Chesterton had to say about the subject of eugenics, and to stand amazed at his prophetic insight.”

 2. Download for free, but they want some information

 These books are free, but getting them will require you to give your email address, or create an account, or in some way provide them some information.
 But these aren’t spammers, so you can always opt out of their email lists.

 In the last few years RC Sproul released a series of “Crucial Questions” booklets, all in the range of 40 to maybe 80 pages.
 That made them concise – something that could be read in an evening or two.
-And Sproul managed to pack a lot in these few pages while still keeping it readable.
+And Sproul managed to pack a lot in these few pages while still keeping them readable.
 I will say, they still aren’t light reads, but because of their small size, if anyone is interested in the question, then they should be able to work through Sproul’s answer.
-I haven’t read all 28 of them, but have appreciated each of the half dozen or so I’ve read so far.
+I haven’t read all 39 of them, but have appreciated each of the half dozen or so I’ve read so far.
 They tackle questions such as: